anikafarha/individual-project-my-site/readme.md

 ### Individual Project by Anika Farha

 ##### Steps to follow
-1- Clone this repo
+-  Clone this repo
-2- open terminal and write npm i
+-  open terminal and write `npm i`
-3- Then to run the project write npm start
+- Then to run the project write `npm start`